RamBagga/Go_CRUD/README.md

 # ZopSmart_Task

-This document outlines the ZopSmart_Task REST API project, built using the robust GoFr framework.
-Powered by the reliable Postgres SQL database, the API offers persistent data storage and seamless functionality.
+## Problem Statement
+I have used a hospital's IPD as an example to perform CRUD operations with the following functionalities:
+- Add a record to DB when a patient arrives
+- See the list of patients currently in the hospital
+- Update the record in DB when a patient is waiting, being treated,
+- Delete the record from DB when a patient leaves the hospital

 ## Technology Stack:

-Backend: GoFr
+*Backend*: GoFr<br>
-Database: Postgres SQL
+*Database*: Postgres SQL<br>
-Containerization: Docker
+*Containerization*: Docker
 ## Testing and Validation:

 All API functionalities have been thoroughly tested and validated using Postman.
-Access the collection for hands-on exploration: [Insert Postman collection link here].
+Access the collection for hands-on exploration:
 ## Conclusion:

-The ZopSmart_Task REST API provides a powerful and efficient solution for managing data and building modern applications.
-With its robust technology stack and meticulous development, this API is poised to meet your data management needs with confidence.
+I